-How can you monetize your app in China | AppInChina
+How Can You Monetize Your App Or Game In China With Ads?

 But for most games publishers, even a decrease in revenue share can dramatically enhance their bottom line, thanks to the sizable and enthusiastic user base in Mainland China that would otherwise remain out of reach.

-There are a number different types of ads offered by mobile ad providers:
+There are a number of different types of ads offered by mobile ad providers:

-- Banner Ad.
-The most ubiquitous ad online and in mobile apps and games is also the simplest to integrate into your app.
-A small banner can be configured to pop up on the screen in various places in your app, and/or you can dedicate space on certain pages for a banner ad to always appear.

-- Video Ads.
-A video ad that plays in your app, usually either rewarded or interstitial.
-Video ads are commonly seen as the most effective in-app advertising.
-Often a user is required to watch the video for a certain amount of time, after which they can continue to finish watching it or click a “Skip this Ad” button to close it and proceed.

 In general, interactive ads work best, especially with games because games are highly interactive in nature and therefore disturb user flow less.
 The more seamlessly you can incorporate the ad into your game or app, the better your results.

 For example, it’s very common for users to be rewarded with in-game currency or items for watching a quick video ad.
 One of our clients, the popular education app Duolingo, uses interstitial interactive ads to give users additional in-game tokens, used for unlocking features and functionality within the app.
-Users can gain these token organically by completing the lessons themselves, but these interstitial ads offer the opportunity for users with time and patience to fast-track their collection.
+Users can gain these tokens organically by completing the lessons themselves, but these interstitial ads offer the opportunity for users with time and patience to fast-track their collection.

-Data from ad network Pangle shows that rewarded video ads generates 4 times higher click through rates (CTR) and 3.6 times higher conversion ration (CVR) than other ad formats.
+Data from ad network Pangle shows that rewarded video ads generate 4 times higher click-through rates (CTR) and 3.6 times higher conversion ratio (CVR) than other ad formats.
 Rewarded video ads can become part of the game experience without disturbing user flow.

 Interestingly, Pangle also claims rewarded video ads can also improve retention rates and the average time your user spends in a game.